topalw/RecComp/1.simulations/README.md

-#Simulations
+# Simulations

 We will be simulating vcf files for the human chromosome 22, by using STDPOPSIM's python API.

 The sample sizes will be 2,4,10,20 and 50.
 Since we are working with diploid samples these numbers are doubled.

-The piecewise constant population sizes will be 10.000 and 100.000.
+The piecewise constant model was selected for population sizes 10.000 and 100.000.

+The selected simulation engine used internally by stdpopsim is MSPRIME.

-The genetic map that will be used for the simulations is DeCodeSexAveraged_GRCh38 and the mutation rate [mu] is 1.29e-08.
+The genetic map that will be used for the simulations is DeCodeSexAveraged_GRCh38 and the mutation rate is 1.29e-08.

 First, we import stdpopsim